 Mandibular Advancement Devices (MADs)

-If the patient is suffering from mild/moderate sleep apnoea, then a Mandibular Advancement Device such as the Snoreeze Oral Device has been proven to be just as effective as a CPAP machine.
-The FDA cleared Snoreeze Oral Device is worn like a gum-shield and can be customised to fit in just a few minutes.
-The device works by positioning the jaw to create free space at the back of the throat, ensuring that air can pass through easily.
-The neutral position of the device resolves snoring for many people, but the easily-adjustable design means that the jaw can be gently positioned forward to clear the obstructed upper airway.
+If the patient is suffering from mild/moderate sleep apnoea, then a Mandibular Advancement Device such as the Snoreeze Oral Device or the Snoreeze LabFit Oral Device has been proven to be just as effective as a CPAP machine.
+Oral devices work by moving the lower jaw forward, keeping the airway open so the wearer can breathe easily.
+The neutral position of the Snoreeze devices resolves snoring for many people, but the easily-adjustable design means that the jaw can be positioned forward to clear the obstructed upper airway.
 Once the airway is cleared, normal breathing can continue all night and snoring is stopped.